 Note: There are a bunch of designated first-come, first-served campsites all around this area, along Hwy 132 east of the trailhead.

 Start at the trailhead that's right at the intersection of the Peak to Peak highway (Rte.
 72) and Magnolia road.
 Some of the best riding, in my opinion, is just outside of the trailhead.
-Ride along Magnolia road for just 100 yards or so and look for some unmarked singletrack heading off to the left.
+Ride along Magnolia road for about 3/10 mile and look for trail 927 off to the left.
 That's your trail.
-The official trail map doesn't really indicate what it's called, but it seems to be part of Re-Root, the first major trail you'll ride.

 The first section cruises through dense forest constantly twisting back on itself as it navigates through the dense trees.
 It then opens up a bit, and advanced riders will enjoy some short rocky sections and 3 big technical moves over larger rock formations along the way.
 See the photos for examples.